elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

     3. Is the same information provided in all three examples?
     4. Would you need more information to decide whether you could reuse them and how?

 Information about training sessions and materials is referred to as [metadata](https://faircookbook.elixir-europe.org/content/recipes/introduction/metadata-fair.html).
-Metadata makes it easier for you and others to understand how a particular material or set of materials can be (re)used.
+Metadata makes it easier for you and others to understand how a particular material or set of materials can be reused.

 Making training FAIR requires materials and sessions to be described with rich metadata.
 Ideally, this includes a universally agreed set of information.
 Many training communities, including [Bioschemas](https://bioschemas.org/profiles/Course/0.9-DRAFT-2020_12_08) and the [Research Data Alliance (RDA)](https://www.google.com/url?q=https://doi.org/10.15497/RDA00073&sa=D&source=docs&ust=1661905403636069&usg=AOvVaw17J5RLnyWOwcoTVR6YbELT) [@hoebelheinrich_nancy_j_2022_6769695], are working towards defining these sets of information but broad agreement on the categories to be included is yet to be reached.
 In our paper [10 simple rules for making training materials FAIR](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007854) [@Garcia2020] we used the Bioschema and RDA sets to create a list of the information (metadata) that is important for training materials.